Lenoyo/pig-game/README.md

 # Pig-game

-> Goal of this game to reach 100 points by rolling the dice.
+> Goal of this game is to reach 100 points by rolling the dice.